 Whether it's because it's fried, or because it seems kind of healthy (even though it's really not, because: fried), you love falafel.
 Especially when it comes from one of the 11 best spots in all of NYC to grab these delicious fried balls -- for lunch, dinner, or drunchies.
 Speaking of which...

-You'll come back to this Hell's Kitchen hole in the wall time and time again for its amazing falafel sandwiches and platters, packed with baba ghanoush, pickles, red cabbage, mixed red peppers, and hummus.
+Owner Ezra Cohen = The Soup Nazi, but that won’t stop you from coming back to this hole in the wall time and time again -- for falafel sandwiches and platters packed with baba ghanoush, pickles, red cabbage, mixed red peppers, and hummus.

 Owner of this mecca for all things Middle Eastern, Israeli/Moroccan Yagil Kadosh was inspired by his Mother’s recipe, and this takeout shop doles out Mom-approved falafel in four flavors -- classic, mushroom-and-spinach, spicy, and Mediterranean chicken -- all tucked into pillowy pitas.
 The name translates to "shut up and eat", sooooooo do that.